 This is one of a series of posts exploring some of the more obscure parts of London and their past.
 Some of the photographs will appear in my 2022 calendar which will shortly be on sale.
-Click here for more information and check back to see when the calendar is available.

 In 1833 six farm workers in the village of Tolpuddle, Dorset – James Brine, James Hammett, George Loveless, James Loveless, John Standfield and Thomas Standfield – seeing their wages plummet, formed a friendly society (a precursor to a trades union) so that they could combine together to protect their wages.
 Unions were no longer illegal at that date, although barely tolerated.
 The workers had sworn a secret oath and it was this that in 1834 was used to prosecute them under an obscure 18th century law, the Unlawful Oaths Act.
 They were sentenced to transportation.

 We raise the watch-word liberty;